Smithsonian/EDANr/README.md

 # EDANr

-A package to query Smithsonian's Enterprise Digital Asset Network (EDAN) from R. Currently, the package allows to query metadata and obtain details of a single item using the item ID.
+A package to query Smithsonian's Enterprise Digital Asset Network (EDAN) API from R. Currently, the package allows to query metadata and obtain details of a single item using the item ID.

 All queries require valid EDAN credentials (AppID and AppKey).
 Consult the [EDAN Docs](https://edandoc.si.edu/) for instructions on how to obtain a set of credentials.